ifarah/salurbal_heat/README.md

 2. Import the vector and the AD boundaries into Google Earth Engine (GEE).
 3. Process WorldPop data in GEE, estimating the number of people by the 9km x 9km.
 4. Export the 9km x 9km pixels with population data into R.
-5. Carry out the population weight: Since both the temeprature and the population data are at the same resolution, we can carry out the estimation.
+5. Carry out the population weight: Since both the temperature, population, and Global Urban Footprint data are at the same resolution, we can carry out the estimation.

-For data processing, please view the Jupyter notebook and the folder containing the [temperature data here](https://github.com/ifarah/salurbal_era5_ncdc/blob/master/data_processing.ipynb) and [raw table 1 here](https://github.com/ifarah/salurbal_era5_ncdc/blob/master/output/cor_table.xlsx).

 ### Access to raw data:
 - [ERA5 hourly data on single levels](https://cds.climate.copernicus.eu/cdsapp#!/dataset/reanalysis-era5-single-levels?tab=overview)